normanfeltz/php-Minecraft-Skin-Render/README.md

 - Added ability to output an encoded base64 string of the image;
 - Added optional AA (image smoothing) parameter;
 - Reformatted the entire code;
-- Made it possible to get an return instead of only a browser output;
+- Made it possible to use the script as class;
 - Made all parameters optional;
 - Made Steve the fallback image.